Maybe you’ve noticed as of late that Instagram has evolved.

 While watching a story, you have a few actions you can take to interact besides just watching.
 Here’s a quick list:

-- To Pause: Touch and hold anywhere on screen to read long posts or pause video.
+- To Pause: Touch and hold anywhere on the screen to read long posts or pause the video.

 - To Skip a Single Story post: Tap the right side of the screen

 - To Go back to the Previous Story Post: Tap the left side of the screen